openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 .. _config_flags:

-Spectrum Virtualize family driver options in cinder.conf
+Storage Virtualize family driver options in cinder.conf
 --------------------------------------------------------

 The following options specify default values for all volumes.
 Some can be over-ridden using volume types, which are described below.

 .. note::
-   IBM Spectrum Virtualize family is formerly known as IBM Storwize.
+   IBM Storage Virtualize family is formerly known as IBM Storwize.
    As a result, the product code contains 'Storwize' terminology and prefixes.

 .. include:: ../../tables/cinder-storwize.inc